PTFE Rotary Shaft Seals - PTFE Lip Seals - Best Choice

 High shaft speeds, oil free operation, high pressure, long life and low friction are some of the parameters which align perfectly with the performance characteristics of the PTFE seals manufactured by ElringKlinger Engineered Plastics.
 With a comprehensive range of standard "off the shelf" seals to cover a wide range of applications, ElringKlinger Engineered Plastics is also specialized in custom solutions which are often produced to offer a "no compromise" solution to specific set of operational parameters.

-Properties PTFE Rotary Shaft Seals - PTFE Lip Seals
+Essential Advantages PTFE Rotary Shaft Seals - PTFE Lip Seals:

 - Excellent chemical resistance